- Nearly 2 million plants

 In September, cocoa is fruiting up nicely – a must for chocolate lovers, and in Malaysia, the paddy rice is ready to harvest.
 Throughout the Biome the iconic flower of the tropics, Hibiscus, is at its exotic best.

 If you are feeling adventurous, take time to explore the Outer Estate, with its native trees and shrubs, and glorious wildflower meadows – in September, you may be lucky enough to catch a glimpse of one of our team using a scythe - the environmentally-friendly way to maintain these precious places.

 - It's harvest time across the site, with displays of fruit and vegetables.
-Find out about our Harvest Festival.
+Find out about our Festival of Food.

 - Check our events calendar for seasonal demonstrations like apple pressing.

 - Anemones provide a splash of welcome colour.

 - As dusk falls, the gardens transform into a sparkling winter wonderland, our trees laden with twinkling lights.